Proceed with caution.

 How to store leftovers.

 Brioche donuts are best served fresh and hot.
 I bet there won’t be any leftovers but in the event that you do, they store well for 1-2 days at room temperature.
 Wrap leftovers in plastic wrap and a kitchen towel.
 This secures the moisture and prevents the donuts from drying.
-If making ahead, I suggest saving any filling in the refrigerator until serving.
+If making ahead, save any filling in the refrigerator until serving.

 Your feedback is valuable to us.
 If you have any questions, please let me know in the comments.
 If you try my recipes and love them, please take a moment to leave a five star review.
 Thank you for being part of the Bake Cook Repeat community!
 Don’t forget to follow us on Facebook, Instagram, Pinterest and Subscribe on YouTube.